Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

 The mutation N501Y also makes the closed conformation more flexible and the open Receptor-Binding Domain more rigid.
-This reproduces the predictive results from Teruel et al. (2021).
-The dynamical effects of these mutations have also been shown experimentally (Gobeil et al. 2021).
+This reproduces the predictive results from `Teruel et al., 2021<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009286`_.
+The dynamical effects of these mutations have also been shown experimentally (`Gobeil et al. 2021<https://www.science.org/doi/10.1126/science.abi6226>`_).

 Evaluating the effects of mutations on ACE2 interactions
 ====================